DuckyMomo20012/file-crypto/README.md

   > **NOTE**: This app only supports `Linux` and `macOS`.
 Currently not supporting `Windows`.

-- This project uses [Poetry](https://python-poetry.org/) as package manager
+- This project uses [Poetry](https://python-poetry.org/) as package manager:

   Linux, macOS, Windows (WSL)